 o It was Adam that ate.

-o It was Adam that was put out of the garden.
+o It was Adam that was told, “dying YOU shall die.”

-o It was Adam that was kept out of the garden away from the tree of life.
+o It was Adam that was put out and kept out of the garden away from the tree of life.

-o It was Adam that returned to dust.
+o It was Adam that died and returned to dust.

 DR. BERT THOMPSON, PH.
 D. says Genesis 2:7 is teaching that Adam was given “physical life.”
 Then said it is not teaching that Adam had instilled in him “an immortal nature.”
-“The Origin, Nature, and Destiny of the Soul,” page 19, Apologetics Press, Inc. 2001, church of Christ.
+“The Origin, Nature, and Destiny of the Soul,” page 19, Apologetics Press, Inc. 2001.

 JOHN T. WILLIS: “The last two lines of verse 7 affirm that man’s life is God Given.
 God enables man to breathe, and thus to be alive, as he does all other creatures (see Gen. 7:22).
 Some have tried to justify a threefold division of man into flesh (or body), soul, and spirit from Genesis 2:7.
 They equate dust with flesh or body, breath with spirit, and insist that the last phrase of the verse must be translated as ‘a living soul.’
 However, this understanding reads much more into the biblical text than it really says.
 (1) The Hebrew words for ‘flesh’ or ‘body’ and ‘spirit’ do not occur in this passage.
 (2) The Hebrew expression nephesh chayyah, which some insist on translating ‘a living soul,’ is used of fish and marine life in Genesis 1:20, 21; land animals in 1:24; beasts, birds, and reptiles in 1:30; and beasts and birds in 2:19.
 If ‘soul’ means the eternal part of man or the sum total of man’s ‘body’ and ‘spirit’ in Genesis 2:7, it must mean the eternal part of a fish or the sum total of a fish’s ‘body’ and ‘spirit’ in Genesis 1:20, 21; etc. (3) The flow of the context in Genesis 2:7 indicates that the word translated being in the RSV (nephesh) means the whole person.
 The author’s emphasis is on the gift of life.”
 The Living Word Commentary, “Genesis,” page 103–104, 1979, Sweet Publishing Company.